lailagharzai/ruby-csv-hash/kraken-cpl-task-gharzai/README.md

 ## Sources

 The solution is based on this [RubyGuides article](https://www.rubyguides.com/2018/10/parse-csv-ruby/) and the [official Ruby documentation](https://ruby-doc.org/stdlib-2.6.1/libdoc/csv/rdoc/CSV.html#method-c-foreach) for the CSV library.
-These resources were used to develop and refine the script.